 Most snakes are relatively slow-moving except when striking.
 Some sources say that the black mamba can move at about 7 to 12 mph.
 The latter speed is even faster than the average human.

 A black mamba will not chase down a person to attack them.
-Typically, they will use their speed to escape from a threat, like a human.
+Typically, they will use their speed to escape from a threat.
 Myths of them chasing people on horseback are simply false.
 However, their speed does make getting away from a close encounter with a black mamba that feels threatened a bit more difficult.

-When threatened, a black mamba will often spread a narrow cobra-like hood.
+When threatened, a black mamba will often spread a narrow cobra-like hood or flee.

 ©131346563/Shutterstock.com

 The black mamba is the world’s most dangerous snake due to its massive potential to inflict harm upon people.
 However, it’s not the deadliest snake in the world by any measure.
-The black mamba doesn’t bite as many people as Russell’s viper or other members of the Big 4 in India.
+The black mamba doesn’t bite as many people as the Big Four, which are composed of the Russell’s viper, the common krait, the Indian cobra, and the Indian saw-scaled viper.

 While the chances of a person surviving a bite are rather low, relatively few people are bitten by the black mamba.
-Fortunately, this snake lives far away from the most highly populated places.
-The same cannot be said about the snakes that live in the Indian subcontinent.
-In that area, over a billion people share land that is rife with deadly snakes.
+Fortunately, this snake lives far away from highly populated places.
+The same cannot be said about the snakes that live on the Indian subcontinent.
+In that area, over a billion people share land that is rife with venomous snakes.